-So in this case, you need a folder protector tool that can secure your folder sharing on Windows along the way.
-Kakasoft Shared Folder Protector is such a tool you will find helpful in making sharing folders a worry-free thing.
+So in this case, you need a folder protector tool that can password protect your shared folder on Windows along the way.
+Shared Folder Protector is such a tool you will find helpful in making sharing folders a worry-free thing.

 1. Run Shared Folder Protector and add the folder you just shared from the main window.

 2. Click the “Permission Settings” tab on the main window to assign access permission and set passwords for users and groups you want to share the folder with.
 It allows you to assign permissions for up to 10 user groups.